meliajm/bento/notes.md

 [x] 11. user, bento, menu models

 not sure user needs a show page, can do straight to menu? or from show page link to menu

+12. [] index for menu
+13. [] veggie options, gluten free
+14. [] can have 2 side extra instead of entree
+15. [] snack section - omochi, onigiri